appsmithorg/appsmith-docs/website/docs/advanced-concepts/external-portal-using-appsmith.md

 * **Authentication**
   - Configure individual Single Sign-On (SSO) providers for each client.
 For more information, see [Single Sign-On Configuration](/getting-started/setup/instance-configuration/authentication).
   - Build a custom login solution if needed.
-  - Set up default access for apps by editing the default role for all users to ensure they have access to the applications you want.
-For more information, see [Configure Default Access to Apps](/advanced-concepts/granular-access-control/how-to-guides/configure-default-permissions) guide.

 * **Application**
   - The application is unique to each client and can be managed in the following ways: